PeterKrejzl/VariousNeuralNetworks/Polititians_AI.md

 <img align="center" src="https://github.com/PeterKrejzl/VariousNeuralNetworks/blob/master/img/Jane_Austen_coloured_version.jpg">
 </p>

-Here are some examples (same as before- I have no clue what this is about :) )
+Here are some examples (same as before - I have no clue what this is about :) )

 ```
 Mrs. Bennet was not so elegant, and the formality was all that